Skip to content

 Explanation

-Depth-first search keeps the frontier organized like a stack.
-The newest claimed node is the next one to expand, so the search dives down one branch as far as it can before it has to return.
+Depth-first search keeps its frontier in stack order.
+The newest discovered node is expanded next, so the search usually follows one branch as far as it can before returning.

 Key ideas